GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/14I_Exceptions.md

 Funnily enough, I didn't have to change much to get this one working.
 The tools are here, i just needed to compose them into something that fits the semantics of try-throw-catch control flow.

-I wanted this to work not only on the Lox end, but also on the C end; my native functions can signal failure, but what should I do afterwards with that information?
+I wanted this to work not only on the Sulfox end, but also on the C end; my native functions can signal failure, but what should I do afterwards with that information?

 The naive approach would be to immediately terminate the program.
-That's fine, but it pushes a lot of the responsibility of type-checking onto the Lox end-user.
+That's fine, but it pushes a lot of the responsibility of type-checking onto the Sulfox end-user.
 Something like `"str" + 3` would be immediately fatal.
-As part of the STL also involves exposing IO functionality, I think this would be a chore to work around for a Lox end-user.
-They'd have to defensively program a lot of things before passing it to the Lox core operators.
+As part of the STL also involves exposing IO functionality, I think this would be a chore to work around.
+They'd have to defensively program a lot of things before passing it to the Sulfox core operators.
 That's not great.

 So, if there *is* something that is bad but not irrevocable, we have the VM throw a runtime *exception* instead.
 This would unwind the call stack up until a try clause is found, and from there the end-user can do error recovery or logging in the catch clause.